drod7946/Team-7/README.md

 The program is ran with the main.py function, which will call the remaining programs as needed.
 Run in the terminal with python3 main.py.

+The CustomTkinter, Psycopg2, and Pillow libraries are necessary to run the program.
+They should be installed with:

+pip install customtkinter
+pip install psycopg2-binary
+pip install Pillow

 In the future a separate window will be needed to run the python traffic generator, but that is not necessary at this time.